wowkster/dinOS/src/kernel/drivers/keyboard.md

 | 0xE0 | F1                          | F2                      | F3                      | F4                         | F5                       | F6                       | F7                       | F8                | F9                       | F10                | F11                       | F12         |            |            |              |                |
 | 0xF0 | F13                         | F14                     | F15                     | F16                        | F17                      | F18                      | F19                      | F20               | F21                      | F22                | F23                       | F24         |            |            |              |                |

-## Keyboard Packets
+## Key Events

-Accepting keyboard input is useless if you cant consume the keys being pressed, so the following section is about the keyboard packet subscription model.
+Accepting keyboard input is useless if you cant consume the keys being pressed, so the following section is about the key event subscription model.

-> [!WARNING]
-> This function is not yet implemented
+### Key Event Queue

+As scan codes come in from the keyboard, the keyboard driver decodes them into dinOS [Key Codes](#Key_Codes).
+When a full key code is decoded, a key event packet is created and added to the key event queue.
+The OS can then, at its leisure, pull key events from the queue or await a key event using [kb_get_next_key_event](#kb_get_next_key_event).

+### Key Event Packet

+Key events are encoded as 32-bit values in the following format:

 ```c
 struct kb_key_event_packet {